-If the company begets realistic expectations of future earning, there are numerous sources to access finance.
-Suppose, if it possesses some short-term debts, but also have a significant investment that would be due for a short while, then it can quickly cover up.
-Still, at any point in time, the company showing a current ratio less than 1 is not healthy.
+If the company begets realistic expectations of future earnings, there are numerous sources to access finance.
+Suppose, if it possesses some short-term debts, but also has a significant investment that would be due for a short while, then it can quickly cover-up.
+Still, at any point in time, the company showing a current ratio of less than 1 is not healthy.

-Also, this does not mean if the ratio is 3, the company’s finances are a healthy one.
-It may have the assets that aren’t working efficiently and cannot secure financial debts.
-But they still exist in the asset side of the balance sheet.
+Also, this does not mean if the ratio is 3, the company’s finances are healthy.
+It may have assets that aren’t working efficiently and cannot secure financial debts.
+But they still exist on the asset side of the balance sheet.
 The current ratio gives a rough sense of the operating cycle of the company.
 It provides an idea of the amount of cash that is readily available for paying off debts.

 No ratio can give a perfect evaluation of a company.
-However, in order to judge a business on estimation basis, these rates help different parties connected with the company is several ways.
+However, in order to judge a business on an estimation basis, these rates help different parties connected with the company in several ways.
 It also begets certain limitations as follows:

 - Comparing ratios of different companies does not give a productive result.
 The operations of business differ among industries, and so do their methods of operations.